Keemotion/basketball-scoreboard-analyser/README.md

 <li>Click-and-drag the canvas to reposition it.
 <li>Scroll to zoom the canvas.
 <li>Control-drag to move corners/dots.
+<li>Shift-click drag to select all corners/dots in an area
 <li>Download JSON/PRM using the corresponding buttons in the bottom left corner of the screen.
 <li>Reset the canvas view using the button at the bottom middle of the screen.
 </ul>